E3SM-Project/gdess/README.md

 GDESS facilitates comparison of simulated atmospheric CO<sub>2</sub> against observational data.
 Specifically, it selects, loads, and parses the observational datasets and model simulations to be in a consistent structure and generates data visualizations for several diagnostic use cases.
+Three diagnostic recipes currently implemented examine multidecadal trends, seasonal cycles, and meridional gradients.

 #### Motivation